Multiple Warning Lights and Indicators

-The most common combinations may look something like this:
+The most common combinations may look something like this, looking left to right:

 They will not line up on your instrument panel this way, but will show up together.
 Again, there are more – these are just the most common.
-We’ve shown the Primary light first – that is, the problem to address that is in cause of the additional lights.
+We’ve shown the Primary light in the first column of lights.
+It will be the indicator of the problem to address that is in cause of the additional lights.

 The Primary Lights

 When more than one warning or indicator light is active, look for one of these first.

 Two styles of Check Engine lights.
 Your instrument panel will display one variation (and there are more).
 Easily the most common trouble light (click the link for more information).
 Traction and Stability control systems will be shut down until this light is addressed.
 Once repaired, the remaining systems will reactivate and their indicator lights will resolve themselves.
 We have even seen a 4LO light activated by the check engine light, although it is a rare occurrence.